A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Related work

-In \cite{Chen2007UsingAP}, the authors show that dwell time is among the most important factors determining AT.
-As such, it can be beneficial for AT prediction to split the task into predicting the dwell and running time separately and then accumulate the predictions afterward.
+In \cite{Chen2007UsingAP}, the authors, using simple ANNs, identify dwell time as among the most important factors determining AT using simple ANNs.
+As such, it can be beneficial to split the task into predicting the dwell and running time separately.
 In \cite{MA2019536}, the authors propose a segment-based approach to predict bus AT by dividing bus routes into dwelling and transit segments.
-The authors find bus stops by clustering GPS signals and extracting dwell and running times from the GPS traces.
-The final AT predictions are then generated by accumulating the independent dwell and running time predictions. \citep{PETERSEN} also argue for splitting bus AT models into travel and dwell time models.
-The authors utilize LSTM and CNNs for the running time predictions and a more simple exponential smoothing model for dwell time predictions.
+The final AT predictions obtained by shallow ML approaches or simple ANNs are then generated by accumulating the independent predictions.
+Similarly, \citep{PETERSEN} advocate for splitting bus AT models into travel and dwell time models, utilizing LSTM and CNNs for the running time predictions and a simpler exponential smoothing model for dwell time predictions.
 For a more in-depth survey of general AT prediction research, we refer to \cite{Singh2022ARO}.

-As autonomous shuttles are a new technology, they have not yet seen much real-world application, and as such, the research on predicting arrival times for automated shuttles is lacking. \citep{Antypas} did an initial study of the running time of autonomous shuttles.
-The authors used the current location along the current segment, the elapsed time on the current segment, and the shuttle's speed and acceleration as input to a Gradient Boosting Regression Tree model to predict the remaining time on the current segment.
-The authors added artificial stops to the route as the study was done in the early stages of an autonomous shuttle pilot.
+As automated shuttles are a new technology with limited real-world deployment, the research on predicting AT for automated shuttles is lacking. \citep{Antypas} did an initial study of the running time of automated shuttles.
+They used factors such as location, elapsed time, speed, and acceleration as inputs for a Gradient Boosting Regression Tree model to predict the remaining segment time.
+The authors added artificial stops to the route as the study was done in the early stages of an automated shuttle pilot.

-As our work is based on data from more advanced pilot sites, we are, to the best of the authors' knowledge, the first to do dwell and running time predictions on data from autonomous shuttles in real-life deployment.
-Furthermore, we are also the first to utilize GNNs and hierarchical GNNs for split dwell and running time predictions.
+Building on data from advanced pilot sites, our work, to the best of the authors' knowledge, is the first to benchmark a range of prediction models on separate dwell and running time prediction tasks with data from automated shuttles in real-world deployments.
+Moreover, our approach is the first to use GNNs and hierarchical GNN architectures to separately predict dwell and running times, incorporating spatial information into dwell time prediction - a component overlooked in previous research.